kervi/doc/source/getstarted/hello_world.rst

 Hello world
 ===========

-The hart of a kervi application is the Application class.
+The heart of a kervi application is the Application class.
 You must create an Application instance as the very first  operation in your main application script.